DV

 What is the difference between COIN and COIW?

-COIN (Coinbase Global Inc.) tracks — with a dividend strategy, while COIW (Roundhill COIN WeeklyPay ETF) tracks Coinbase Global (COIN) with a crypto approach.
+COIN (Coinbase Global Inc.) is a stock, while COIW (Roundhill COIN WeeklyPay ETF) tracks Coinbase (COIN) with a crypto approach.
 They are issued by — and Roundhill Investments respectively.

 Can I hold both COIN and COIW?